claritycoalition/truevalue/bibliography.md

 Foran, B., Lenzen, M., Dey, C. (2005) "Balancing Act: A triple bottom line analysis of the 135 sectors of the Australian economy".
 CSIRO Technical report.
 Available at: www.cse.csiro.au/research/balancingact

-UNEP (2011) "Decoupling natural resource use and environmental impacts from economic growth", A Report of the Working Group on Decoupling to the International Resource Panel.
+UN Environment Programme (2011) "Decoupling natural resource use and environmental impacts from economic growth", A Report of the Working Group on Decoupling to the International Resource Panel.
 Fischer-Kowalski, M., Swilling, M., von Weizsäcker, E.U., Ren, Y., Moriguchi, Y., Crane, W., Krausmann, F., Eisenmenger, N., Giljum, S., Hennicke, P., Romero Lankao, P., Siriban Manalang, A.

+UN World Commission on Environment and Development (1987) "Report of the World Commission on Environment and
+Development: One Common Future" ("The Brundtland Report").
+Available at: http://www.un-documents.net/our-common-future.pdf